Ivan Fesenko

 Ivan Fesenko is a mathematician working in number theory and its interaction with other areas of modern mathematics.
+He is a distinguished professor of mathematics at Westlake University in China.

-Education
+Education and career

 Fesenko was educated at St. Petersburg State University where he was awarded a PhD in 1987.

-Career and research
+After continuing at St. Petersburg State University as assistant and associate professor, he became professor in pure mathematics at the University of Nottingham in the UK.
+He moved to Westlake University in China as a distinguished professor of mathematics in 2023.